instrumentisto/rust-incubator/1_concepts/1_2_box_pin/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - What does "boxing" mean in [Rust]?
 How is it useful?
 When and why is it required?
 - What is [`Pin`] and why is it required?
 What guarantees does it provide?
-How it fulfills them?
+How does it fulfill them?
 - How does [`Unpin`] affect the [`Pin`]?
 What does it mean?
 - Is it allowed to move pinned data after the [`Pin`] dies?
 Why?
 - What is structural pinning?
 When it should be used and why?